kateschulz/ANLY-502/project.md

 - There are more files in your repository than need to be
 - Missing sections of the writeup
 - Poor and sloppy writing and/or presentation
+- Many spelling and grammatical errors
 - Code is not documented with comments
 - Missing model performance metrics
-- Doing an analysis and/or model just for the sake of doing it, without thinking through
+- Doing an analysis and/or model just for the sake of doing it, without thinking through and providing justification